bartrumb/microfeed/memory-bank/decisionLog.md

    - Avoids conflicts with Wrangler's default ports
    - Added strictPort: true to fail on port conflicts
    - Can be adjusted if needed, but must avoid port conflicts

+## Asset Path Resolution Fix (2025-03-02)
+- **Context**: Asset paths were failing with 404s due to inconsistent path handling
+- **Changes Made**:
+  1. Updated wrangler.toml to use correct build output directory (dist)
+  2. Standardized asset paths in vite.config.js to use /_app/immutable/ in both dev and prod
+  3. Updated ViteUtils.js to use consistent path structure
+  4. Cleaned up old development directories

 ## Environment Detection and Asset Path Fixes (2025-03-02)
 - **Context**: Asset paths were failing in Cloudflare Workers environment due to unreliable environment detection